UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Abstract

 \section{Abstract}

 The remarkable success of Large Language Models (LLMs) across diverse tasks has driven the research community to extend their capabilities to molecular applications.
-However, most molecular LLMs employ adapter-based architectures that do not treat molecule and text modalities equally and lack a supervision signal for the molecule modality.
-To address these issues, we introduce \textbf{UniMoT}, a \textbf{Uni}fied \textbf{Mo}lecule-\textbf{T}ext LLM adopting a tokenizer-based architecture that expands the vocabulary of LLM with molecule tokens.
+However, most molecular LLMs employ adapter-based architectures that fail to equally integrate molecule and text modalities and lack explicit supervision signals for the molecular modality.
+To address these issues, we introduce \textbf{UniMoT}, a \textbf{Uni}fied \textbf{Mo}lecule-\textbf{T}ext LLM adopting a tokenizer-based architecture that expands the vocabulary of LLMs with molecule tokens.
 Specifically, we introduce a Vector Quantization-driven tokenizer that incorporates a Q-Former to bridge the modality gap between molecule and text.
-This tokenizer transforms molecules into sequences of molecule tokens with causal dependency, encapsulating high-level molecular and textual information.
-Equipped with this tokenizer, UniMoT can unify molecule and text modalities under a shared token representation and an autoregressive training paradigm, enabling it to interpret molecules as a foreign language and generate them as text.
-Following a four-stage training scheme, UniMoT emerges as a multi-modal generalist capable of performing both molecule-to-text and text-to-molecule tasks.
+This tokenizer transforms molecular structures into sequences of tokens exhibiting causal dependency, thereby encapsulating both high-level molecular features and textual information.
+Equipped with this tokenizer, UniMoT unifies molecule and text modalities under a shared token representation and an autoregressive training paradigm.
+This enables the model to process molecular structures as a distinct linguistic system and generate them in textual form.
+Through a four-stage training scheme, UniMoT functions as a multi-modal generalist capable of performing both molecule-to-text and text-to-molecule tasks.
 Extensive experiments demonstrate that UniMoT achieves state-of-the-art performance across a wide range of molecule comprehension and generation tasks.